Find out where you can and can't fly drones in Palmerston North, if you need permission, and where to log your flight path.

 - Adderstone Reserve

-- Ashhurst reserves including the sportsfields at Ashhurst Domain (the rest of the domain is a no fly zone - see list of restricted parks below for more information)
+- Ashhurst reserves including the sportsfields at Ashhurst Domain (the rest of the domain is a no fly zone - see list of restricted parks in the next section for more information)

 There are two categories of no fly zones in Palmerston North: prohibited and restricted.
 You need special permission from Council to fly a drone in these parks.